 Also Read: Rivalry between US, China may hit Bangladesh hard

 The ministry stated that Bangladesh has been receiving real-time flood data from India, which has three water level monitoring points along the river.
-Although there have been lot of rain since August 21, attempts have been taken to keep data transmission going.
+Although there have been a lot of rain since August 21, attempts have been taken to keep data transmission going.

-The Ministry of External Affairs of India, developed nation, emphasized that flooding in shared rivers is problem that both nations must work to solve.
+The Ministry of External Affairs of India, a developed nation, emphasized that flooding in shared rivers is a problem that both nations must work to solve.
 Salehin even made reference to this in his piece.
 The ministry also emphasized India’s commitment to using bilateral meetings and technical discussions to manage river water and resolve concerns related to water resources.

-Nahid Islam, the information and broadcasting adviser for Bangladesh, called India “inhumane” at press conference in Dhaka for not giving advance notice, but before he throws blame around, he ought to look over India’s official response, Salehin’s article in Prothom Alo, and the actual state of his nation’s resources.
+Nahid Islam, the information and broadcasting adviser for Bangladesh, called India “inhumane” at a press conference in Dhaka for not giving advance notice, but before he throws blame around, he ought to look over India’s official response, Salehin’s article in Prothom Alo, and the actual state of his nation’s resources.

 The fact is that Bangladesh did not sufficiently prepare for this tragedy, even though it experiences floods every year.
 Reliable rainfall forecasts and prompt warnings are essential for efficient flood control.
 Without them, responding to catastrophic floods becomes extremely difficult and reveals serious gaps in preparation.
-Everything should be pre-planned, or at the very least, strong framework should be in place, from evacuation preparations to rehabilitation initiatives.
+Everything should be pre-planned, or at the very least, a strong framework should be in place, from evacuation preparations to rehabilitation initiatives.

-Sadly, Bangladesh has not made these arrangements and has instead chosen to hold India responsible for situation that is out of its hands.
+Sadly, Bangladesh has not made these arrangements and has instead chosen to hold India responsible for a situation that is out of its hands.